yogeshdhamija/dotfiles/README.md

     - `~/.bashrc.local.loadbefore`
     - `~/.zshrc.local.loadbefore`
         - The `*.loadbefore` files are sourced before any other config.
-- Many `zsh` plugins are included in this repo as submodules. `dotfiles-update` will update them.
+- Some `zsh` plugins are included in this repo as submodules.

 ### Vim

 - `~/.vimrc` is where most of the configuration resides.
 - `~/.vimrc.local` and `~/.vimrc.local.loadbefore` will be loaded if they exist.
 - The `dotfiles-update` command will install/update all Vim plugins, through the `junegunn/vim-plug` plugin manager.
-- For IDE-like features, Vim will be configured to use `neoclide/coc.nvim`.
-    - Some plugins will be installed by default for Go, JSON, and Python.
-    - Configuration for other languages will have to be done manually (`:h coc-nvim.txt@en`).

 ## Notes